THE HEART OF ROCK AND ROLL

 - Chicago Now

-“revamped ‘Secret of My Success’ is indeed a success.
-THIS musical send-up of corporate climbing is much better than the 1987 Michael Fox movie that inspired it.
+revamped ‘Secret of My Success’ is indeed a success. much better than the 1987 Michael Fox movie that inspired it.

 the film was nowhere near this funny.”